-A growing trend: the best biophilic interior design studios
+A growing trend: 7 biophilic interior design studios

-All of these efforts come together in Stepping Park House, a three-storey residential project centered around a large void that cuts diagonally through the building.
-Plants and trees soaked in natural light decorate each floor, maximising a connection with the neighbouring park.
+All of these efforts come together in Stepping Park House, a three-story residential project centered around a large void that cuts diagonally through the building.
+Plants and trees soaked in natural light decorate each floor, maximizing a connection with the neighboring park.

 Interested to know more about biophilic design?
 Head to the Guide to Biophilic Design – Kellert’s principles and the benefits of nature.